 Biodynamic grown fruits and vegetables are the gold standard and include everything above from the organic category plus the farmers take even better care of their crops ensuring that the soil is as rich and as vibrant as possible.
 They employ permaculture philosophies, sustainability and biodynamic farmers approach the treatment of animals, crops, and soil as a single system.
 Green Circle would be the closest farm in Singapore that utilises a biodynamic approach to agriculture.

 Organically farmed animals

 There are far more stricter criteria that go into “making” an organic cow as opposed to organic veggies.
 Firstly if the animals are grass fed then no RIFFPHs can be used on the land that the animals are grazing and it takes 3 years of annual testing to ensure the grazing pasture is certified organic.
 The animals cannot be injected with growth hormones to make them grow faster and bigger.
 The animals cannot be injected with antibiotics which makes them fat (this practice is now banned in the European Union but not in the US or Asia).
 The animals can be fed grain (an unnatural diet for most animals apart from birds and rodents) but the grain must be certified organic.
 The animals must have unrestricted outdoor access.
-Ryan’s Grocery is your best bets for organic and fresh pork, beef and lamb in Singapore.
+Check out our guides for your best bets for organic and fresh pork, beef and lamb in Singapore.
 Organic chickens can only be bought frozen but is sold by more places that just those two.
 Feel free to get in touch if you’d like to know where.